-Every New Years Eve, the Imaginative One, the Wee One, and I head over to my mother-in-law’s house to ring in the new year.
+Every New Year’s Eve, the Imaginative One, the Wee One, and I head to my mother-in-law’s house to ring in the new year.
 A new tradition was created a couple of years ago.
-The grandkids (4 of them in total) spend the night at grandma and grandpa’s house after staying up until after midnight.
-Mommy and daddy (if he is off of work) go home to an empty house which is nice.
+The grandkids (4 of them in total) spend the night at grandma and grandpa’s house after staying up until midnight.
+Mommy and daddy (if he is off work) go home to a nice empty house.

-During the hours that lead up to midnight, we watch tv or movies, eat snacks, or play games.
+We watch tv or movies, eat snacks, or play games during the hours that lead up to midnight.
 The kids also do a craft.
 Last year, it was painting Christmas ornaments that my mother-in-law stored until Christmas time this year.
 I decided we could decorate sugar cookies.
 I already knew which cookies I was going to bake.
-The problem was what kind of frosting was I going to make for the cookies.
-I didn’t want a glaze that would be super messy and I didn’t want anything that would be too difficult to frost a cookie with.
+The problem was what kind of frosting I would make for the cookies.
+I didn’t want a glaze that would be super messy, and I didn’t want anything that would be too difficult to frost a cookie with.

 I finally found the recipe at Allrecipes.com.
 It was super easy to put together using my Kitchen aid mixer.

-After I whipped up the frosting, I put it into 4 separate containers and then added different food dye to the frosting so they could have different colors.
-When I handed each of them a container of frosting, they stayed with that one color with the exception of the Imaginative One.
+After I whipped up the frosting, I put it into 4 separate containers and added different food dyes to the frosting so they could have different colors.
+When I handed each of them a container of frosting, they stayed with that one color, except the Imaginative One.

-(I made the some of the cookies into the shape of vampire teeth because I thought the boys would enjoy decorating those.
-They also decorated the cookies on place mats so there would be less mess to clean up.
-The sprinkles I had were Valentine themed ones so my nephew used those on his sugar cookies.)
+(I made some of the cookies into the shape of vampire’s teeth because I thought the boys would enjoy decorating those.
+They also decorated the cookies on placemats so there would be less mess to clean up.
+The sprinkles I had were Valentine-themed ones, so my nephew used those on his sugar cookies.)

 Here is the recipe: